 |

-develop their interest and enthusiasm from early on.
+develop their interest and enthusiasm early on.
 There are many poems which are

-rhyming and rhythm games with children also helps them to write poetry.
+rhyming and rhythmic games with children also helps them to write poetry.

 Nursery